Btibert3/sklearn-fastapi-docker/README.md

 # About

-This repo aims to provide a basic example, but one that highlights how to build and deploy a Tensorflow Model with FastAPI and Docker.
+This repo aims to provide a basic example, but one that highlights how to build and deploy a Scikit-Learn Model with FastAPI and Docker.
+Depending on your use-case, this infrastructure can go a long way in production.

 ## Resources